Wolf Edmayr, MD of BKB, with his wife, Birgit Edmayr.

 Mr Peter Boyes and the sausage machine.

-On the left is the Sheep Farmer of the Year, Andrew Jordaan of Andrew Jordaan & Seuns and on the right is the Cattle Farmer of the Year, Philip Strydom, Voermol’s managing director, John Eustace of Eustace and Son.
+On the left is the 2018 National Sheep Farmer of the Year, Andrew Jordaan of Andrew Jordaan & Seuns and on the right is the 2018 National Cattle Farmer of the Year, John Eustace of Eustace and Son.
+In the centre is Philip Strydom, Voermol’s previous managing director.

 Sponsors & Partners